 See the recipe card for quantities.

-Here I serve the fried polenta with grilled Scamorza cheese and stir-fried porcini and white button mushrooms.
+I serve the fried polenta with grilled Scamorza cheese, stir-fried porcini, and white button mushrooms.

-If it is not porcini season now you can use dry porcini.
-You can find out how to use dry porcini in my next recipe.
+If it is not porcini season now, you can use dry porcini and you can find instructions in this article: How to use dried porcini mushrooms

-For Italians, fried polenta is usually made with polenta leftovers and it is served as a side dish to accompany the main dish, usually stew or ragu.
+For Italians, polenta fries are usually made with leftover polenta and served as a side dish to accompany the main dish, usually stew or meat sauce like lamb ragu.

-Also, fried polenta is often served as a quick meal with melted cheese and mushrooms.
+Also, fried polenta is often served as a quick meal with melted cheese and sauteed mushrooms.

 It is normally served for dinner on a cold winter day or after an exhausting day of skiing in the Alps.